selling tours and renting bikes

 - OR you could create inventory items for each tour guide, and add them to a rental like any other resource.

-You will be able to create a special Reservation Type that prices like a tour, not based on individual items & duration.
+Note that you can also to create a special Reservation Type that prices like a tour, not based on individual items & duration.